djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 But this is still a positive statement in the sense that it is considered to hold, at least by the person who uttered it.

 It is of course possible to refute a statement by asserting that it is false.
-We might respond to the statement from a friend that "it is raining" with the statement "that's not true", where "not true" is synonymous with "false".
+We might respond to the statement that "it is raining" with the statement "that's not true", where "not true" is synonymous with "false".
-This is in a sense to communicate, or argue, classically.
+This is in a sense to communicate classically rather than intuitionistically.
 In reality we segue between these two modes seemlessly and indeed sometimes it would be pedantic to draw a distinction.
-Nonetheless it is important to draw this distinction if only for the reason that the majority of us are vaguely familiar with classical reasoning, with its emphaisis on the dichotomy of truth and falsehood, whereas few will be familiar with intuitionstic reasoning, where the concepts of truth and falsehood play no part and, if we feel the need to empahsise the veracity of a statement, we content ourselves with asserting that it holds.
+Nonetheless it is important to draw this distinction if only for the reason that the majority of us are vaguely familiar with the classical mode whereas few will be familiar with intuitionstic one.

-Finaly, to draw attention to the distinction between classical and intutionistic reasoning is far from pedantry.
+It is also worth noting that to draw attention to the distinction between classical and intutionistic reasoning is far from pedantry.
-Modern proof assistants always operate in one of these two modes.
+Modern proof assistants usually operate in one of these two modes.
-Satisfiability solvers are inherently classical, they *decide* whether a statement is true or false.
+Satisfiability solvers are inherently classical, for example, they *decide* whether statements are true or false.
-On the other hand modern proof assistansts largely operate intuitionistically, *deriving* or, pehraps better, *deducing* whether statements hold.
+On the other hand modern proof assistansts largely operate intuitionistically, they *derive* or *deduce* statements that hold.
 Occasionally verification software can operate in one or other mode and occassionaliy the waters are muddlied, but generally this distinction is a very good rule of thumb.

 [^1]: The word Occam is used somewhat mebulously here.